kangaroo98/udacity/README.md

 The project can be accessed in github: https://github.com/kangaroo98/udacity.git.

 The root folder of the repo contains the original "churn_notebook.ipynb".
-In addition you can use "requirements.txt" in the root to view/install the dependencies.
+In addition you can use "requirements.txt" in the root to view/install the dependencies of the library.

 The project is currently organized in 5 packages/folders:
 1. app: source code